Configure your DNS

 @ v=spf1 mx ~all

-These records make mail clients (Outlook, Thunderbird, ...) autoconfigure themselves from your credentials.
+5. These records help mail clients (Outlook, Thunderbird, ...) autoconfigure themselves from your credentials.

 Host / Name Value